moderndatacompany/dataos.info/docs/quick_guides/working_on_lens_studio/index.md

 Data masking policies can be defined on dimensions and measures to protect sensitive information.
 Masked data is partially or fully hidden, depending on the policies in place:

-- Masked fields often appear with asterisks (e.g., ***1234) or other placeholders like redact.
+- Masked data shows up with asterisks (like ***1234) or other placeholders, like redact, to keep sensitive information hidden.
 - Only users with the appropriate permissions can view the full data.

 **Viewing User Groups**